sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines the CIDR that will be used to assign IP addresses to the services
+This value defines the network CIDR that will be used to assign IP addresses to Kubernetes services.

 ### Constraints